-Protocols for Visiting the Land School During COVID-19:
+How to and Protocols for Visiting the Land School During COVID-19

 Land School Visits During COVID-19

-However, if you need to use a bathroom, there are two composting toilets located at the Farmstead near the Red Barn.
-Please follow this protocol for use:
+If you need to use a bathroom, there are two composting toilets located at the Farmstead near the Red Barn.

-Sanitize your hands after using the bathroom while you're still inside the Biffy with the provided hand sanitizer.
+3. Sanitize your hands after using the bathroom while you’re still inside the Biffy with the provided hand sanitizer in the stall.

-When exiting, as usual, please lock the Biffy door from the outside.
+4. Please lock the Biffy door from the outside when exiting.

 In 1996, Lake Country School (LCS) purchased 160 acres of land in Dunn County, Wisconsin.
 The beautiful site includes a farmstead, forests, fields, ravines, and ponds.
 We have developed an extensive trail system, thriving beehives, maple sugaring, and an apple orchard.
 In 2004, a homestead was built which serves as classroom, kitchen, dining hall, living space, and dorm rooms.